jameslnewell/react-iso-app-example/README.md

 # react-iso-app-example

-An isomorphic app written in order to learn React, Flux and ES6.
+An isomorphic app written to learn React, Flux and ES6.